failsafe-lib/failsafe.dev/rate-limiter.md

 }
 ```

-You can also integrate a rate limiter with an external scheduler to wait for a permit externally:
+You can also integrate a standalone rate limiter with an external scheduler to wait for a permit asynchronously:

 ```java
 Duration permitWaitTime = rateLimiter.reservePermit();